Cubs vs. Phillies Player Props Betting Odds

 Hoerner Stats

-- Hoerner hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .261 with two doubles, two triples, a home run and six RBI.
+- Hoerner hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .295 with four doubles, two triples, a home run, a walk and 11 RBI.

 Hoerner Recent Games